Wisconsin woman enters plea for hiding son’s body in trunk - NewsBreak

 Wisconsin woman enters plea for hiding son’s body in trunk

 GREEN BAY, Wis.
-(AP) — A Wisconsin woman has entered a plea agreement for neglecting her 5-year-son until he died and hiding his body in the trunk of her car for months.
-Sagal Hussein, 26, pleaded no contest Tuesday in Brown County Circuit Court to charges including child neglect resulting in death, hiding a child’s corpse and neglect, WLUK-TV reported.
+(AP) — A Wisconsin woman has entered a plea agreement for neglecting her 5-year-old son until he died and hiding his body in the trunk of her car for months.

+WLUK-TV reports that Sagal Hussein pleaded no contest Tuesday in Brown County Circuit Court to multiple charges, including child neglect resulting in death, hiding a child’s corpse and neglect.

 Prosecutors dropped five other charges in exchange for her plea and her sentencing is set for Dec.
-7.www.crossroadstoday.com
+7.

 Comments / 0